On Top of Our Game

-Sales
+Commercial performance

-The album debuted at number 5 on the Billboard 200, with 106,000 copies sold in its first week in the United States.
-To date, the album has been certified gold by the Recording Industry Association of America (RIAA).
+On Top of Our Game debuted and peaked at number 5 on the Billboard 200, with 106,000 copies sold in its first week.
+It also reached the top of Billboards Top Rap Albums and number two on the magazine's Top R&B/Hip-Hop Albums chart.
+On March 16, 2006, the album was certified gold by the Recording Industry Association of America (RIAA).